 The Flash Array Integrity Check (AIC) which may be enabled during the flash user test (UTest) mode does not return the expected UMn[MISR] values for some flash PFCRPn[RWSC] read wait state configurations.
 For PFCRPn[RWSC] values of 3-6, the UMn[MISR] signature computation during AIC does not include the data read from the very last address in the selected address sequence and thus the UMn[MISR] value is not as expected.
-For PFCRPn[RWSC] values of 7, the UMn[MISR] signature computation during AIC will not be correct as well.
+For PFCRPn[RWSC] values of 7, the UMn[MISR] signature computation during AIC as expected.
+For PFCRPn[RWSC] values of 7, the UMn[MISR] signature computation during AIC as expected.